GitBubble/hi-benchmarks/python.d/README.md

 **Requirements:**
  * Version of bind must be 9.6 +
- * Netdata must have permissions to run `rndc stats`
+ * HiBenchmarks must have permissions to run `rndc stats`

 It produces: